PabloCorcho/besta/docs/source/contributing.rst

 - **Contribute Code**

-If you’d like to contribute code, please follow #TODO find some GIthub link with instructions for forking and PRs
+If you’d like to contribute code, use the standard GitHub fork-and-pull-request workflow:

+1. Fork the repository on `GitHub <https://github.com/pablocorcho/besta>`_.
+2. Create a feature branch for your change.
+3. Add or update tests and documentation when relevant.
+4. Open a pull request against the main repository and describe the motivation for the change.

+For documentation changes, please keep the Sphinx pages in ``docs/source`` synchronized with the public API and tutorial workflow.

 - **Contact**